Account Management

 - Lifecycle status (defaults to PROSPECT)

-All other fields are optional but contribute to health scores, ICP scoring, compliance auto-population, and report accuracy.
+All other fields are optional but contribute to churn risk, ICP scoring, compliance auto-population, and report accuracy.
 The more you fill in, the more useful the platform becomes.

 Account fields explained